Skip to main content

 props: {

-...(await getServerSideDevCycle(
+...(await getServerSideDevCycle({

-process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY || '',
+clientSDKKey: process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY || '',

 user,